 To-Do List.
 Write your to-dos or grocery list in Italian.

-Word Press Blog Take a page out of my book and start your own Italian language blog!
-Let me know and I will come and be a fan!
+Word Press Blog Take a page out of my book and start your Italian language blog!
+Let me know, and I will come and be a fan!

 HOST A FOREIGN EXCHANGE STUDENT

-If you’re serious about practicing the language, hosting an exchange student is a great idea.
+Hosting an exchange student is a great idea if you’re serious about practicing the language.
 It is the most personalized and profound way I have found to practice Italian language skills on a long-term daily basis.

 AFS Study Abroad — Host an exchange student.
-I’ve hosted two Italian students through AFS — Francesca from Puglia for an entire school year and Marta, from Lecce in Puglia for 2 months.
-The experience changed my life and I gained two new families.
+I’ve hosted two Italian students through AFS — Francesca from Puglia for an entire school year and Marta from Lecce in Puglia for two months.
+The experience changed my life, and I gained two new families.

 STUDY IN ITALIA

-Twice a year, I take small groups to Italy with me to learn the language and practice conversation skills.
-I also offer personalized Italian Homestay vacation here on the Matta Site.
-If you are looking for a great school in Italy to learn the language I partner with Cultura Italiana in Arezzo.
+I take small groups to Italy twice a year to learn the language and practice conversation skills.
+I also offer personalized Italian Homestay vacations here on the Matta Site.

 Andiamo in Italia!
 Join me for a small-group language program.